RunestoneInteractive/pythonds/_sources/BasicDS/ImplementinganUnorderedListLinkedLists.rst

 .. figure:: Figures/idea2.png
    :align: center

-   Figure 2: Relative Positions Maintained by Explicit Links.
+   Figure 2: Relative Positions Maintained by Explicit Links

 It is important to note that the location of the first item of the list